OrcaBus/service-fastq-manager/README.md

 Each fastq in the database must have a unique RGID.
 The RGID for Illumina reads is typically, `<index>.<lane>.<instrument_run_id>`.

+The fastq manager uses [ulids](https://github.com/ulid/spec) for its primary keys along with a context prefix.

+For fastq objects, the prefix is `fqr.` and for fastq set objects, the prefix is `fqs.`.

 **JOBS**

 The fastq manager can run jobs on itself, such as: